Carlos Santana Player Props: Pirates vs. Diamondbacks

-The Pittsburgh Pirates, including Carlos Santana and his .634 slugging percentage over his past 10 games, battle starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+The Pittsburgh Pirates, including Carlos Santana and his .525 slugging percentage over his past 10 games, take on starting pitcher Kyle Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Dodgers.
+In his most recent game, he went 1-for-4 with two RBI against the Diamondbacks.

 Carlos Santana Game Info & Props vs. the Diamondbacks